Have questions? Speak to our expert Trek Advisors

 5 Reasons Why Indiahikes

 We are pioneers in trekking.
-Since 2007, we have brought out treks that have become India's most famous treks: Roopkund, Rupin Pass, Buran Ghati, Kedarkantha, Kashmir Great Lakes, Tarsar Marsar, Brahmatal, Phulara Ridge—the list goes on.
-In 2023 alone, we brought out five new treks in Indian trekking.
+Since 2007, we have documented and brought out most of India’s famous treks: Roopkund, Rupin Pass, Buran Ghati, Kedarkantha, Kashmir Great Lakes, Tarsar Marsar, Phulara Ridge—the list goes on.
+In 2023-24 alone, we brought out nine new treks in Indian trekking.
 We know treks better than anyone.
 This comes directly from the reason why Indiahikes was born: to bring out trek information and enable trekkers to trek on their own.
+We believe everyone must trek.

 We focus on designing transformative experiences.
 Our trek leaders conduct thought-provoking exercises that help you reflect and contemplate.
 This impact stays with you for a long time.
 Trekkers return feeling energised, more confident, or developing abilities to deal with difficulties.
 Many have changed careers, rethought their core values, become more humble, shown gratitude to others, or started a new fitness journey.